altreact/archbk/README.md

 This script automates the install instructions found here: https://archlinuxarm.org/platforms/armv7/samsung/samsung-chromebook

 Big thanks to:
-  Richard Stallman for the GNU operating system, https://www.gnu.org/home.en.html Linus Torvalds for the Linux kernel and git, https://en.wikipedia.org/wiki/Linus_Torvalds the people at Arch Linux ARM, https://archlinuxarm.org github, and to everyone else involved for making this possible.
+  Richard Stallman for the GNU operating system https://www.gnu.org/home.en.html, Linus Torvalds for the Linux kernel and git https://en.wikipedia.org/wiki/Linus_Torvalds, the people at Arch Linux https://www.archlinux.org/, the people at Arch Linux ARM https://archlinuxarm.org, github, and to everyone else involved for making this possible.